Schoolyard Justice

 He didn't notice and drove away.
 The boys were pizza sauced, winded, burnt and scraped, and had just lost their only source of freedom on this earth.
 They stared blankly at the destroyed bikes until they heard a snickering evil laughter in the distance.

-Donny Barreta stood behind a tree, the other end of the rope clutched tightly in his hand.
+Donny Varreta stood behind a tree, the other end of the rope clutched tightly in his hand.
 He laughed so smugly, pointing at them with his free hand while he jumped up and down with delight.
 "Oh no, have the Windows been shattered?
 Better see if we can boot them up again!"
 Donny said through his laughter.

 Young boys in ski masks came from nowhere and started kicking the boys on the ground.
 They tried to shield themselves to no avail, and were brutally kicked.
 "That's enough!
 These poor nerds are covered in pizza stains, why don't we give them a washing?"
 Donny yelled from the sidelines.